HarmonizedMRI/SequenceExamples-GE/ISMRM-Perfusion-Workshop-Pamplona-2025/ASL/README.md

 See https://github.com/HarmonizedMRI/SequenceExamples-GE/tree/main/pge2/ for details.

-## Reconstruct perfusion-weighted images obtained with asl.seq
+## Reconstruct magnitude (coil-combined) images obtained with asl.seq

 1. Put the ScanArchive file in the `./data/` folder and rename it to `data.h5`